 Jonathan S. Berek

-Dr Berek is the Laurie Kraus Lacob Professor at Stanford, USA, where he is the Chair of the Department of Obstetrics and Gynecology, Stanford University School of Medicine, and the Director of the Stanford Women's Cancer Center at the Stanford Cancer Institute.
+Dr Berek is the Laurie Kraus Lacob Professor at Stanford, where he is the Chair of the Department of Obstetrics and Gynecology, Stanford University School of Medicine, the Director of the Stanford Women's Cancer Center at the Stanford Cancer Institute, and the Director of the Stanford Health Care Communication Program.

 Dr Berek is well known as a scholar, clinician, researcher and educator in the field.
 He is highly regarded for his research on the clinical management of gynecologic cancers and translational research related to these malignancies.
-He has published over 275 research papers, and many contributed articles, book chapters and monographs.
-He is especially noted for his popular books, Berek & Hacker's Gynecologic Oncology, in its 5th edition, and Berek & Novak's Gynecology, in it's 15th edition.
+He has published over 300 research papers, and many contributed articles, book chapters and monographs.
+He is especially noted for two of the leading books in the field, Berek & Hacker's Gynecologic Oncology, 6th edition, and Berek & Novak's Gynecology, 15th edition.

-Dr Berek earned his undergraduate degree from Brown, USA, his doctor of medicine degree at Johns Hopkins University School of Medicine, USA, completed his residency at Harvard Medical School, the Brigham and Women's Hospital, USA, and his fellowship in gynecologic oncology at the UCLA School of Medicine, USA.
+Dr Berek earned his undergraduate degree from Brown, his doctor of medicine degree at Johns Hopkins University School of Medicine, completed his residency at Harvard Medical School, the Brigham and Women's Hospital, and his fellowship in gynecologic oncology at the UCLA School of Medicine.
 For many years, he was a Professor at UCLA, where he was also the Chair of the College of Applied Anatomy.

 He is the recipient of the prestigious Sherman Mellinkoff Award and the Excellence in Education Award by the David Geffen School of Medicine at UCLA, and the 2010 John C. Fremont Pathfinder Award.
 He is regularly listed among America's Best Doctors for Gynecology & Gynecologic Oncology.